sandexplus/Modaling/README.md

 `.on()`
 + init event listener.
 Takes two parameters: listener and callback

-`'beforeinit'`
-+ triggers before the modal has been initialized

-`'afterinit'`
-+ triggers after the modal has been initialized

 `'beforedestroy'`
 + triggers before the modal has been destroyed